 I’ll have a link to this post pinned to the right hand side of the blog where you see the other things are linked.

 Here are the types questions you’ll find in this post.
 Please note, if you aren’t a subscriber, most of the links won’t work for you.
 If you’re interested in becoming a subscriber for as little as $1 a month, click here!

-Where to find formulas on this blog?
+Where to find formulas for shampoo bars on this blog?
 If you’re a subscriber, please do a search for “shampoo bars”.

 Where can you find conditioner bars on this blog?
 If you’re a subscriber, do a quick search for “conditioner bars”.

 You can find the new Q&A about conditioner bars I started by clicking this link.
 (It includes links to formulas!)
 And another Q&A with all kinds of answers to questions I know you want to know!